zannloo/tp/docs/DeveloperGuide.md

 implementation for the harder one, which is creating a student.
 Should you have any questions do feel free to contact us.

-Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `GroupChildOperation` class to add the student to the group and the `Model` class to check for duplicates.
+Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilises the `GroupChildOperation` class to add the student to the group and the `Model` class to check for duplicates.
 The following methods of `ModelManager` and `GroupChildOperation` are used: